Verizon Is Having a Massive Outage Right Now

 Yesterday’s Wordle answer

-The answer to yesterday’s Wordle was AISLE.
+The answer to yesterday’s Wordle was THANK.

 A primer on Wordle basics